Travis-CI MacOS builds (denoted

 Free Travis-CI.org users are concurrency constrained to two MacOS instances and five Linux instances.
 MacOS builds count against the total concurrency limit of five for free Travis-CI.org users.

-The Travis-CI status panel shows that the MacOS backlog is typically non-zero, and is in the hundreds or thousands during many hours of a 24-hour days.
-Meanwhile, the Linux backlog typically stays at or near zero.
+The Travis-CI status panel shows that the MacOS backlog since March 2018 is typically near zero like the Linux builds.
+Before 2018, the OSX build backlog could be in the hundreds or thousands of jobs–this is no longer an issue.
+The Linux backlog typically stays at or near zero.